 If you've ever visited Paris or read at any length about it, chances are you may have heard or seen the term "rive droite" used to describe a large swathe of the city.
-But what exactly does this term refer to, anyway?
+But what exactly does the term refer to, anyway?

 Well-known monuments and places on the Rive Droite: